 - Myomectomy i.e. selective removal of just the fibroid within uterus

-- Hysterectomy i.e. removal of uterus with fibroid.
-In common practice this is done along with removal of Fallopian tubes and ovaries.
+- Hysterectomy i.e. removal of the uterus with fibroid.
+In common practice, this is done along with the removal of Fallopian tubes and ovaries.

 Your homoeopathic physician needs at least 3 months of treatment time followed by a pelvic ultrasound to access the progress and see the effectiveness of the medication.

 If you, your mother, sister, wife, friend or an aunt is suffering from fibroid uterus, do ask her to consult a Homoeopath and get a treatment of at least 3-4 months, followed by an ultrasound before going under a surgeon’s knife.